Configure endpoint proxy and Internet connectivity settings for your Microsoft Defender for Identity sensor

 Enable access to Defender for Identity service URLs in the proxy server

-To enable access to Defender for Identity, we recommend allowing traffic to the following URLs.
-The URLs automatically map to the correct service location for your Defender for Identity instance.
+To enable access to Defender for Identity, we require allowing traffic to the following URLs.
+The URLs automatically map to the correct service location for your Defender for Identity workspace.

 You can also use the IP address ranges in our Azure service tag (AzureAdvancedThreatProtection) to enable access to Defender for Identity.
 For more information about service tags, see Virtual network service tags.